GCuser99/tbXLLerator/README.md

 ## Overview

 Excel XLL add-ins are native DLLs that integrate directly with Excel's calculation engine.
-They offer significant performance advantages over VBA and COM add-ins, including support for multithreaded recalculation.
+They offer significant performance advantages over VBA and COM add-ins, including support for multithreaded calculation.
 Traditionally, XLL development requires C or C++.
 This framework enables XLL development entirely in twinBASIC.

 The framework handles the low-level XLOPER12 memory layout, argument binding, type coercion, memory management, and Excel callback mechanics, allowing UDF authors to focus on business logic.